piyush-chandra/URL-Shortener/README.md

 # URL Shortener

 This project is a URL shortener application built with Spring Boot.
 It allows users to create shortened versions of long URLs, manage their links, and track usage statistics.
+It is system design problem that i want to solve.
+I will follow Alex Xu's system design book to solve this problem.

 ## Features